core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Furthermore, if the used encryption algorithm does not provide integrity protection, then it does not ensure any level of message authentication or proof of group membership.

    On the other hand, proof of group membership is always ensured by construction through the strict management of the group keying material (see {{sec-group-key-management}}).
 That is, the group is rekeyed in case of members' leaving, and the current group members are informed of former group members.
-Thus, a current group member owning the latest group keying material does not own the public key of any former group member.
+Thus, a current group member storing the latest group keying material does not store the public key of any former group member.

-   This allows a recipient endpoint to rely on the owned public keys, in order to always confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
+   This allows a recipient endpoint to rely on the stored public keys, in order to always confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
 In turn, this prevents a former group member to possibly re-sign and inject in the group a stored message that was protected with old keying material.

 * Source authentication of messages sent to a group is ensured through a countersignature, which is computed by the sender using its own private key and then appended to the message payload.
 Also, the countersignature is encrypted by using a keystream derived from the group keying material (see {{sec-cose-object-unprotected-field}}).
 This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.